It’s Okay, And Even Necessary, For Some Of Them To Hate You. Whether is it positive or negative feedback, any feedback should be expected.

 Focus on the Positive and Learn for the Negative

 Conversely, the more you dismiss criticism in a good-humored way, knowing that it’s inevitable and not taking it too seriously, the more you train yourself to be the kind of person who can act independently, get results, and lump the dislikes.

 So, if you wrestle with the fear of others’ opinions, let’s begin with an aphorism that high-stakes players take to heart: ‘Tigers do not lose sleep over the opinion of sheep.’

 You will have to ruffle a few feathers if you are to become anything.
 Paralysis by over-care will not serve you.
 A couple of ‘dislikes’ on your upload are normal, natural and necessary.

 So, imagine if you made mental accommodation for them.
 Imagine if you were to give yourself permission to fail from time to time.
 More revolutionary still, imagine if you gave others permission to disapprove of you.
 They are entitled to their thoughts, and you need the space and the freedom to act and to try.
 Both are permissible.

 As you grow beyond employee and into the ranks of leadership – or better still, thought-leadership – you will need to increasingly permit yourself the freedom and leeway to be disliked.

-Certainly, it’s wonderful when people give themselves over to you heart and soul.
+Certainly, it’s wonderful when people give themselves over to your heart and soul.
 But it’s also almost mythically rare.
-Most industry legends are hated every bit as much as they are loved; they will have armies of followers, and mobs who would love nothing more than to burn them at the stake.
-Most don’t care.
-They boldly go about their work.
-They trust their inner voice.
-They believe in themselves.
+Most industry legends are hated every bit as much as they are loved.
+They will have armies of followers, and mobs who would love nothing more than to burn them at the stake.
+Most don’t care, as they boldly go about their work.
+They trust their inner voice and believe in themselves.
 They allow themselves the space to be phenomenal, and occasionally, to be hated.